utkarshcmu/grafana.org/content/blog/2018-04-13-timeshift-ep40.md

 <hr />

 #### From the Blogosphere
 [**Vault Exporter**](https://github.com/grapeshot/vault_exporter#dashboards-and-alerts): Tom Wilkie published a Prometheus exporter for Hashicorp Vault this week.
-Here, he explains which metrics are exported, provides example Grafana dashboards and alerts, and a short installation guide.
+Here, he explains which metrics are exported, provides example Grafana dashboards and alerts, and includes a short installation guide.

 [**Learn How to Monitor AWS CloudWatch with Grafana**](https://blog.eduonix.com/software-development/learn-monitor-aws-cloudwatch-grafana/): Grafana has native AWS CloudWatch support to monitor your AWS resources.
 This article walks you through how to setup and configure the components and quickly visualize your data on either [on-prem Grafana](http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_40), or a free [hosted Grafana](https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_40) instance.

-[**Video + Presentation Slides: Start Your Engines: White Box Monitoring for Your Load Tests**](https://www.ahus1.de/post/prometheus-and-grafana-talks): Alexander recently spoke at microXchg Berlin 2018 on how to setup up the load testing tools JMeter and Gatling to push their metrics to Prometheus.
-He also makes the case to expose metrics as part of core application development instead of treating them as a small add-on before go-live.
+[**Video + Presentation Slides: Start Your Engines: White Box Monitoring for Your Load Tests**](https://www.ahus1.de/post/prometheus-and-grafana-talks): Alexander recently spoke at microXchg Berlin 2018 on how to set up the load testing tools JMeter and Gatling to push their metrics to Prometheus.
+He also makes the case for exposing metrics as part of core application development instead of treating them as a small add-on before go-live.

 [**Video: Prometheus Integration with Grafana**](https://www.youtube.com/watch?v=agk4MJ4Ctbs&feature=youtu.be&a=): Abhishek recorded a video tutorial on how to add the Prometheus datasource to Grafana and visualize the data.
 Video tutorials on installing Grafana and Prometheus can be found [here](https://www.youtube.com/watch?v=yq3GEs_nV0s) and [here](https://www.youtube.com/watch?v=EDCnqnBkecw).